ena-infrastructure/specifications/ena-oauth2-profile.md

 > TODO: Specify JWT access token format

 > TODO: If an authorization request includes a scope parameter, the corresponding issued JWT access token MUST include a `scope` claim.
 Section 2.2.3 of \[[RFC9068](#rfc9068)\].

+> About `aud`: the resource server should assume its resource identifier, but should also be able to handle aud-values that map directly to the invoked URL (if different from the resource identifier).

 - `azp`?